 Peugeot 407The 407 is a large family car that was in production between 2004 and 2010.
-When it was released, it was considered to have one of the most adventurous and modern designs on a domestic car, and it was considered to be a 'game changer' in terms of design in its class.
+When it was released, it was considered to have one of the most adventurous and modern designs on a domestic car, and it was believed to be a 'game changer' in terms of design in its class.
 With a futuristic aerodynamic appearance, the 407 is an acquired taste and there's enough on the used car market to meet demand.

-It's not all about style for the 407, it's comfortable to drive and be a passenger in with plenty of space for all.
-There's an adequate amount of storage as well with 407L of boot space available, and it also scores well with safety as it received a 5-star Euro NCAP rating when it was released.
-Performance and economy are fairly respectable as well, take the 1.8L petrol as an example, here are some stats.
-It can produce a combined 35mpg, has 117bhp and can go from 0-60mph in 10.9 seconds.
+It's not all about style for the 407, it's comfortable for all passengers with plenty of leg and headroom.
+There's an adequate amount of storage as well with 407 litres of boot space available, and it also scores well with safety as it received a five star Euro NCAP rating when it was released.
+Performance and economy are fairly respectable as well, take the 1.8-litre petrol as an example; It can produce a combined 35mpg, has 117bhp and can go from 0-60mph in 10.9 seconds.

 Citroën C1We wanted a diverse list when we started writing this article, it needed to include a car for everyone.
 That's why we have included the little Citroën C1, a city car that has bags of character and remarkably low running costs.

 In the mid noughties, Citroën shared the cost of manufacturing the C1 with Toyota and Peugeot, who released the Aygo and 107 respectively.
 The C1 instantly became a success thanks to its low retail price, even lower running costs and its ability to exploit the smallest of gaps in traffic.
 As a result, there are plenty of well-cared for examples to choose from on the market.